popolin/react-resume/src/components/Main/data/about.md

 - I subscribed my first Internet provider in 1995 I guess.
 It was AOL and I remember that dialing song trying to establish connection.
 I still remember installing it from a floppy disk.

 - Later 1995 I had my first course: MS-DOS, Word, Excel and Power Point.
-My teacher name was XXX.
+My teacher name was Abi.

 - In 1996 a frine of mine, Rogério, helped me to get into the [IRC](https://pt.wikipedia.org/wiki/Internet_Relay_Chat) and I start spending hours talking to people online.
 I use to wake up very early because it was expensive to keep the internet conected for a long.

-- In 1996 , my uncle purchased [MegaRace](https://en.wikipedia.org/wiki/MegaRace) from [Media Play](https://en.wikipedia.org/wiki/Media_Play) and installed it on my mom's work computer.
-I might have endangered her business by using her computer too much.

 - At 19, I took a course to learn Web Design.
 That included Photoshop, DreamWeaver and some other tools.
 It was at [Studio Online](https://www.studioonline.com.br) and my teacher was Fred.